spacetelescope/pandokia/doc/source/helper_run.rst

     # read the file and print it to the stdout being used by the test
     process.cat( [ "myfile.tmp" ] )

-It is not necessary to guarantee a unique name for the temp file or to delete it before using it.
+Since Pandokia will only run one test at a time in any working directory, it is not necessary to guarantee a unique name for the temp file.
+Since the output file will be created, it is not necessary to delete it before using it.

 Running an external process